A Crash Course in Equipping Your Home Recording Studio on a Budget

 Building a home recording studio is extremely desirable for the audio enthusiast.
 Creating music in your spare room was a dream for most back in the old days.
-Not anymore.

 It’s easy enough to set up a home recording studio in your bedroom today, but even though it’s easy, many people don’t know where to start.